hikogui/hikogui/docs/BON8.md

  - String MUST ONLY end with 0xff if at least one of the following is true:
    - The string is empty,
    - When another string is directly following this string,
-   - If the full message is this string.
+   - If the string ends the message.
  - Integers MUST be encoded in the least amount of bytes.
  - Floating point numbers MUST be encoded in the least amount of bytes while preserving precision.
 In other words: a binary64 number needs to be converted to